 Applying for Away Rotations

-To receive approval for an away rotation, you must complete this form.
-Any resource you may need to complete this process can be found on this page.
+APPROVAL: To receive approval for ANY away rotation, you must complete this form once you have a confirmed offer.
+Any resource you may need to complete this process can be found below.
 If you still have a question, you may contact Kimberlee Norwood at knorwood@uthsc.edu.
-Once you complete the approval form, an email will be sent to Ms. Norwood and she will alert Ms. Jennifer Wilson to approve your schedule.
+Once you complete the approval form, an alert will be sent to Ms. Norwood, and she will notify Ms. Ken Anderson to approve your schedule.

-NOTE: The form MUST be completed entirely and all documents uploaded prior to approval being sent to Ms. Wilson.
+NOTE: The form MUST be completed entirely, and all documents uploaded and host institution requirements completed prior to approval being sent to Ms. Anderson.

-Away Rotation Forms for non-VSLO Rotations
+Military Rotations

+Complete the above approval form and include all paperwork you have received.
+Once you receive your final orders, please forward those to Kimberlee Norwood at knorwood@uthsc.edu.

+Non-VSLO Away Rotation/International Elective

 Application for non-VSLO Away/International Electives

-Students requesting an away rotation that is not listed in VSAS/VSLO must ensure completion of all sections of the above form for approval.
-Section I is completed by the student; Section II is to be completed by the corresponding UT Department, i.e. if a surgery rotation, UT surgery chair or designee must complete section II; Section III is completed by the Office of Medical Education; and Section IV is to be completed by the cooperating institution (the institution you plan to visit).
-Once completed, this form must be returned to the Office of Medical Education via email to knorwoo1@uthsc.edu, mailed to 910 Madison Ave, Ste 1031, Memphis, TN, 38163 Attn: Kimberlee Norwood or fax to 901.448.1488.
+Students requesting an away rotation that is not listed in VSLO and non-military must ensure completion of all sections of the above form for approval.
+Section I is completed by the student; Section II is to be completed by the corresponding UT Department, i.e. if a surgery rotation, UT surgery chair or designee must complete section II (student’s responsibility to get Section II completed); Section III is completed by the Office of Medical Education; and Section IV is to be completed by the Host institution (the institution you plan to visit).
+Once completed, this form must be returned to the Office of Medical Education via email to knorwood@uthsc.edu, mailed to 910 Madison Ave, Ste 1031, Memphis, TN, 38163 Attn: Kimberlee Norwood or fax to 901.448.1488.

-Students must have completed a criminal background check before being approved for an away rotation.
-This can be done through Qualified First Verified Credentials using the UT background check code but students are responsible for the cost of the report.
+.

-Apply for Away Rotations Through VSAS/VSLO
+Apply for Away Rotations Through VSLO

-We use the AAMC’s Visiting Students Learning Opportunities (VSLO) system to allow students to apply for away electives (formerly known as the Visiting Students Application Service or VSAS).
+We use the AAMC’s Visiting Students Learning Opportunities (VSLO) system to allow students to apply for away electives .
 At the beginning of your M3 Spring semester, you will receive an invite from AAMC to be added to VSLO.
-You will need to accept this invitation.
+You will need to accept this invitation and start your profile as the code expires in 30 days.
 You may login here.
 This access will allow you to explore away rotations and their individual requirements and application dates.
 You may also save rotations you are interested in to return later to apply.
-Before you apply, please request your transcript (follow steps in item 1 below to request).
+Before you apply, please request your transcript (follow steps in item 1 below to request.
 The transcript request has a 3-5 business day turn-around time so be sure to request early but not too early as you will need all your core clerkships listed on the transcript.

 Each host school has their own requirements.
 Some requirements the student uploads and other requirements the home institute (UTHSC) uploads.
-Any institute requirement will be sent to the VSLO coordinator at your home institute to complete.
+Any home institute requirement will be sent to the VSLO coordinator at your home institute to complete.
 This is currently Kimberlee Norwood knorwood@uthsc.edu.
 Once you submit your application and the requirement request is received, the requirement will be added to your application and submitted.

 Some requirements that may be requested are listed below with information on how to obtain.
 Each school has its own list of requirements so you will need to read carefully the requirements posted for your elective and school of interest.
-If you have any questions, you may contact Kimberlee Norwood at knorwood@uthsc.edu or 901.448.3843.
+If you have any questions, you may contact Kimberlee Norwood at knorwood@uthsc.edu

 Transcript – request VSLO transcript at ERAS/VSLO Transcript Request Form.
 If there are any issues, please contact Susan Miller, smill122@uthsc.edu, 901.448.1598